 What conditions can be treated with pediatric physiotherapy?

-There are many familiar childhood disorders and diseases that present with movement dysfunction and motor skill issues that can be treated by physical therapy.
+There are many childhood disorders involving movement dysfunction and motor skill issues that can be treated using physical therapy.
 These include:

 - Cerebral palsy,

 - Down’s syndrome,

 - Spina bifida,

 - Cystic fibrosis,

 Additionally, many children have hypotonia and developmental coordination disorder, but no “formal” diagnosis.

 Orthopedic conditions (involving bones, muscles, tendons and ligaments) can also be treated using physiotherapy, including: